by Dr Suzy Jordache, senior medical educator

 What can be done to avoid or reverse burnout?

 Avoiding or reversing burnout and building resilience requires careful attention to developing good individual coping strategies in the workplace.
-Organizational policies and procedures must ensure these coping strategies are respected and enforced.
+Organisational policies and procedures must ensure these coping strategies are respected and enforced.

 For healthcare workers, evidence suggests this requires focus on physical and emotional well-being and ensuring a sense of calling is not eroded.